Knowledge & Skills Gained

 - Graduates of the Women’s and Gender Studies program are aware of the links between gender identity and expression, and sexual orientation.
 They appreciate how gender is constructed differently in different places and how women’s vulnerability varies from country to country as well as within countries.

-- Our graduates have highly developing reading, writing, and oral communication skills especially concerning women’s and gender issues.
+- Our graduates have highly developed reading, writing, and oral communication skills especially concerning women’s and gender issues.
 They are good researchers and are comfortable talking about a wide variety of related topics.
 They can build logical arguments using scholarly evidence.

 - Women’s and Gender Studies graduates analyze all kinds of texts, from screenplays to novels, advertisements and music lyrics.
 They can think critically about language, gender, and culture to explain the overt and covert meanings of these texts.